 The prize fund must be spent to help bring the idea to market, for example on, legal advice, website development, and prototypes.
 It can't be used for any other expenses like living costs.
 The money has to be spent within a year of winning.
 It will be released as you need it and you must give us copies of receipts to show how you've spent it.

 Yes.
-All finalists will be given training to help them in their pitches and the winners will receive mentoring from the Mayor's Entrepreneur delivery team.
+All finalists will be given training to help them in their pitches and a mentor to help them take their idea to market.

 With a top prize of £20,000 and support from City Hall to turn your idea into reality up for grabs there are already some great reasons to get involved in the competition.